-How Lapses Affect Your Auto Insurance Rates
+How Coverage Lapses Affect Your Rates

-A lapse in car insurance coverage is almost sure to increase your rates.
-This is because having a coverage gap on your record means that you could’ve been driving without insurance.
+A lapse in coverage is almost sure to increase your rates.
+This is because having a gap on your record means that you could’ve been driving without insurance.
 Therefore, insurers will view you as a high-risk driver.
 People with this label tend to pay much more, on average, than others.

 If you can’t find coverage, you may have to work with a non-standard insurance provider.
-These are insurers that deal specifically with high-risk drivers.
+These are companies that deal specifically with high-risk drivers.
 As you might expect, non-standard insurers are far more expensive.

-Another way you can get an auto policy if it feels like nobody will insure you is by joining your state’s assigned risk pool.
+Another way you can get an auto policy if it feels like nobody will cover you is by joining your state’s assigned risk pool.
 By doing this, your state can assign you to an insurer that participates in the pool.
 Even people who’ve gone a long time without coverage or have a bad driving record can get insurance by enrolling in a state-assigned risk pool.